-The chairman of the Board shall chair the Board of Directors.
-If the chairman is unable to attend, the Board of Directors shall be chaired by the oldest non-executive director present.
+The chairman of the Board shall chair the board meetings.
+If the chairman is unable to attend, board meetings shall be chaired by the oldest non-executive director present.

 The chairman sets the agenda of the Board meetings - after consultation with the CEO, the Executive Committee and, where applicable, the Nomination and Remuneration Committee - and ensures that the procedures relating to the preparation, deliberation, approval of proposals by the Executive Committee or the Nomination and Remuneration Committee and the implementation of the decisions are carried out correctly.
 The agenda states which items are for information, deliberation or decision.
-It ensures that there is sufficient time for consideration and discussion before taking a decision.
+He or she ensures that there is sufficient time for consideration and discussion before taking a decision.
 Once the decision has been taken, all directors are expected to support its implementation.